Astor63/BL2-Mods/readme.md

   - __*Landscaper* No Self-Damage:__ Made the grenades not inflicting self-damage to fixes the issue of where the delayed explosion would (repeatedly) put you down.

 * * * * *

+## Quests Improvement:

-## Quests Rewards:
+- ### Quests Rewards:

   - __Double Quests Rewards Redux:__ Gives you the choice to be rewarded between 2 Unique weapons/items instead of a single one.

   - __Dr Zed E-Tech Geek:__ The missions given by Dr Zed give you the choice to be rewarded between 2 E-Tech weapons.

   - __Hammerlock Jakobs Sponsor:__ The missions given by Hammerlock give you the choice to be rewarded between 2 Jakobs weapons.

+- ### Less Tedious Quests:

+  - __Less Tedious Quests:__ As the title suggests it, makes a few timed **-failable!-** optional mission less tedious to complete.

 * * * * *